-ED435 EC/EL Reading (4)
+ED 435 EC/EL Reading and Children's Literature (4)

-This course is designed to introduce elementary education students to the major approaches and techniques for teaching literacy, including reading, writing, speaking and listening in the early childhood and/or elementary classroom.
-It will examine the developmental, remedial, and corrective techniques in reading.
-Emphasis includes the assessment and diagnosis of pupil achievement and deficiencies in reading, designing appropriate instructional tasks and organizing the classroom to facilitate instruction.
-Attention will be given to mainstreamed and linguistically diverse students.
-Prerequisite: junior standing or consent of director.
-(Fall and Spring)
+This course is designed to introduce elementary education students to the major approaches and techniques for teaching reading in the early childhood/elementary classroom.
+Students will examine the developmental, remedial, and corrective techniques in reading.
+In addition, students will be introduced to the use of children's literature as part of a literacy program, including reading the literature and learning criteria for evaluating the literature.
+(Spring)